Nevin Shapiro, the convicted Ponzi scheme organizer and former Miami (FL) booster, isn’t done making claims against the Hurricanes program.

 A report in the Miami Herald states Shapiro has told Sports Illustrated he used inside information given to him by Miami coaches for gambling.
 The details from the Herald’s Barry Jackson:

 Shapiro alleged that coaches shared with him information --- such as whether a particular injured player would be available to play --- in at least two games, including in 2005 and a 2007 game against North Carolina, which UM lost, 33-27.

 According to a third source, the NCAA previously investigated Shapiro’s gambling claims but found no concrete evidence and did not make any allegations regarding gambling in UM’s Notice Of Allegations.

 That frustrated Shapiro, who believed the NCAA did not adequately investigate his claims involving the matter.

-Shapiro’s original claims in 2011 included providing Hurricane players with cash, prostitutes, jewelry, bounties for play on the field, yacht parties and an entire laundry list of other impermissible benefits.
+Shapiro’s original claims in 2011 included providing Hurricane players with cash, prostitutes, jewelry, bounties for play on the field, yacht parties and an entire laundry list of impermissible benefits.
 Shapiro is currently serving a 20-year federal prison sentence for his involvement in a $930 million Ponzi scheme.